 Leonardo da Vinci was fascinated with faces.
-Look at faces like Leonardo did to make original self-portraits.
+Students view faces like Leonardo drew in preparation for making original self-portraits.

-Now think about something that elicits a sad emotion.
+Ask students to think about something that elicits a sad emotion.
 How does the facical expression change?
 Challenge students to try making faces that show other emotions, such as surprise or indignation.

 On white construction paper, students use Crayola® Washable Markers to draw their faces showing one of the experimental emotions.
 As students look at their reflections in the mirrors, have them draw so what them see, keeping focused on facial details.
 Encourage students to refer to their notes as needed.

 Students color their portraits with Crayola Construction Paper Crayons.

 Once self-portraits are complete, ask students to write a short paragraph identifying their facial expression, describing what they incorporated into the artwork to show that expression and how their self-portraits art similar to, or different from, da Vinci's style.
 Assist with writing as needed.

 Post student artwork and writing pieces on a classroom bulletin board or in a school corridor.